esaruoho/paketti-manual/paketti_updates.md

 ```
 721  Audio/Effects/LADSPA/lsp-plugins-ladspa.so:http://lsp-plug.in/plugins/ladspa/sc_mb_dyna_processor_stereo
 ```
-fun. but shoot me some screenshots + video on <#1251962697298214922> so i can pick up the pieces. seems to work anyway.
+fun. but shoot me some screenshots + video  so i can pick up the pieces. seems to work anyway.

 ---
 ### 2024-06-21 - esaruoho